CortexPE/DiscordWebhookAPI/README.md

 ```php
 $embed->setFooter("Erin is kawaii UwU","https://cortexpe.xyz/utils/kitsu.png");
 ```
-Now that the embed has been constructed and has a vaid content, we will have to add it to the `Message` object...
+Now that the embed has been constructed and has a valid content, we will have to add it to the `Message` object...
 We'll need to use the `Message->addEmbed()` method for that.
 ```php
 $msg->addEmbed($embed);
 ```